a5dur/qsv-describegpt-qa/README.md

 - CSV File with Long Texts: A CSV file with columns containing long text or free-form descriptions to verify if "describegpt" captures and summarizes the content effectively.

 - CSV File with Unstructured Data: A CSV file with unstructured data (e.g., multiple data formats in a single column) to test the command's handling of diverse data structures.

-- CSV File with Irregular Formatting: A CSV file with irregular formatting, such as varying delimiters or inconsistent quoting styles, to assess metadata inference accuracy in such cases.

 By using a diverse set of CSV files for testing, we can ensure that the ``describegpt`` command performs well in various scenarios and provides accurate and useful extended metadata for different types of datasets.
 This approach helps ensure that the command is robust and reliable for real-world use cases.